Lepito88/MVCIdentityBookRecords/README.md

 <img src="./ER-Model.png" alt="ER-model"/>

 # Configuration
-One needs to create user-secrets file to add necessary config strings.
+- One needs to create user-secrets file to add necessary config strings.
+- The files contains example of the user-secrets file that is required to run this application.
-This version Uses currently Local MySql database.
+- This version Uses currently Local MySql database. <br>

+- Configure database and user for it
+- Install necessary Entityframework command tools
+- run update-database command in PackageManager Console.
+- When it is successfull build the app.
+If this fails check the connectionstring and database rights.

 # API Endpoints

 Application API Controllers uses following Base_url: https://localhost:7041/api OR http:/localhost:5041/api <br>